 The main policy instrument aimed at fostering the consumption of advanced motor fuels in Spain is the biofuel quota obligation.
 Wholesale and retail operators of fuels, as well as consumers of fuels not supplied by wholesale or retail operators, are obliged to sell/consume a minimal quota of biofuels.
 Each obligated subject has to present a number of certificates to a national certification entity to prove compliance.
-The National Markets and Competition Commission (CNMC), Spain's independent regulator of the energy markets, was entitled as the certification entity.
-Certificates have a value of 1 toe.
+The Ministry for Ecological Transition and Demographic Challenge is the certification entity.
+Certificates have a value of 1 TOE.
 They can be carried over to the following year (up to 30% of the annual obligation) and can also be traded.
-In case of non-compliance with the targets, a penalty fee applies.
+In case of non-compliance with the targets, a penalty fee applies (in 2021 the fee was updated and a value of EUR 1,623/certificate was established).
 In case of over-compliance (some parties selling or consuming more than they are obliged to), the amounts collected from the penalty fees are redistributed by the certification entity proportionally to the subjects that sold/consumed biofuels exceeding their set quota obligation.
 Mandatory targets for sale or consumption were established in Royal Decree 1085/2015, on the promotion of biofuels.
-The target (in energy content) for 2020 was 8.5%.
+The target (in energy content) for 2021 was 9.5%.
 In 2019, double counting of some biofuels entered into force.
+In this sense, the National Markets and Competition Commission (CNMC) published in 2020 a document including the list of feedstocks which can be used to produce biofuels that can be accounted for the obligation.
+The list specifies whether a feedstock will be single counted or double counted as well as the information requirements regarding the mandatory sustainability criteria that operators have to meet.

-In 2020, the CNMC issued a regulation (Circular 5/2020) which develops provisions intended to manage the certification mechanism.
-It establishes the requirements to be fulfilled by obligated parties and sets a maximum limit of 7.2% for biofuels produced from food and feed crops as well as an indicative target of 0.1% for advanced biofuels (according to the definition established in the Directive (EU) 2018/2001 on the promotion of the use of energy from renewable sources).
+Royal Decree 1085/2015 was modified in 2021 in order to introduce new requirements to be fulfilled by obligated parties.
+For 2021, a maximum limit of 7.2% for biofuels produced from food and feed crops was established as well as an indicative target of 0.1% for advanced biofuels (according to the definition included in the Directive (EU) 2018/2001 on the promotion of the use of energy from renewable sources).